The last week of the month has a rhythm in healthcare AP that every practitioner recognizes. It starts with the inbox. The statements are arriving.

 What Proactive Reconciliation Requires#

-Shifting from reactive statement processing to proactive reconciliation is not a manual process change — it requires the ability to ask a question of the ERP that most AP teams can't currently ask efficiently:
+Shifting from reactive statement processing to proactive reconciliation is not a manual process change.
+It requires the ability to ask a question of the ERP that most AP teams can't currently ask efficiently:

 "Which invoices from this vendor have been sitting open or on hold for more than 30 days, and what's the reason?"

-If you can answer that question for your top 20 vendors by volume — the ones whose statements represent 80% of your reconciliation workload — and answer it weekly rather than monthly, you can surface issues before the statement arrives.
+If you can answer that question for your top 20 vendors by volume, the ones whose statements represent 80% of your reconciliation workload, and answer it weekly rather than monthly, you can surface issues before the statement arrives.
 A Medline invoice that's been on hold for 35 days because of a missing goods receipt is a problem you can resolve proactively, rather than discovering it on the statement and apologizing to the AR rep for the delay.

 None of these require exotic technology.
 They require good data access and a workflow that builds reconciliation into the regular cadence rather than treating it as an end-of-month event.